wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 <a name="DP-300"></a>

-## DP-300 Azure Data Engineer Associate
+## DP-300 Azure Data Administrator Associate

 To be an <a target="_blank" href="https://docs.azure.com/en-us/learn/certifications/azure-database-administrator-associate/">Azure Certified: Azure Database Administrator Associate</a>, pass the single <a target="_blank" href="https://docs.azure.com/en-us/learn/certifications/exams/dp-300">DP-300</a>.